-Property and financial affairs – an LPA for financial decisions can be used while you still have mental capacity, or you can state that you only want it to come into force if you lose capacity.
+Property and financial affairs – an LPA for financial affairs can be used while you still have mental capacity, or you can state that you only want it to come into force if you lose capacity.

 - Buying and selling property